eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 Devfiles v1 were handled by Eclipse Che Server workspace engine using Java/Kubernetes API.
 There is a new engine for v2 Devfiles called DevWorkspace Controller.
 The source code is at: [https://github.com/devfile/devworkspace-operator](https://github.com/devfile/devworkspace-operator).

-DevWorkspaces are custom kubernetes resources and can be created/listed/deleted using kubernetes tools like `kubectl`.
+DevWorkspaces are custom Kubernetes resources and can be created/listed/deleted using any Kubernetes client like `kubectl`.

 A DevWorkspace is a workspace using the new engine and supporting devfile V2 definition.